file-format/Docs/en/misc/cdr-crash.md

 ## What is a CDR file?

 A **.CDR file** stands for **"Crash Data Retrieval Data File"**.
 These files are associated with event data recorders (EDRs) in vehicles.
-EDRs, often referred to as "black boxes" in cars, record various data related to a vehicle's performance and events that occur before and during a crash.
+EDRs, often referred to as "black boxes" in cars, record various data related to vehicle's performance and events that occur before and during crash.
 This data can be crucial for accident reconstruction and analysis.

 ## CDR Data

-The specific data contained in a .cdr file may include information such as:
+The specific data contained in .cdr file may include information such as:

 1. Vehicle speed
 2. Engine RPM